ghepesdoru/slate-js-config/README.md

 Install
 =======
-Follow the steps ilustrated at Slate github repository to install Slate.
+Follow the steps illustrated at [Slate] (https://github.com/jigish/slate) github repository to install Slate.
 Download this profile and create a new file named .slate.js in your User's home directory.
 Paste in the contents of the profile, and enjoy.

 Default Bindings